jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ## 8 Midwest US              281
     ## 9 West US                 975

+Clean collapsing!
+You’ve reduced the number of categories from 12 to 9, and you can now be confident that 401 of the survey participants were heading to Europe.

+## Cleaning text data

+Theory.
+Coming soon …

 ## Detecting inconsistent text data

 You’ve recently received some news that the customer support team wants